Strange Days at Blake Holsey High: History

 Strange Days at Blake Holsey High began airing in Canada on Global as well as VRAK.TV in Quebec.
-In the United States, meanwhile, it aired on Discovery Kids and NBC.
+In the United States, meanwhile, it aired on Discovery Kids and NBC, Also airing in the Philippines on ABS-CBN.
 In late March 2003, almost six months after its North American debut, the series was sold to several international markets at the annual MipTV, which was held at Cannes, France.
-After the series ended, Reruns aired on The Hub until June 25 2011.
-The British broadcasting network ITV acquired the terrestrial television right to the series, while the pay television rights were sold to Fox Kids (which became Jetix in 2005) in Europe and Latin America, who showed the series in countries including the UK, Argentina, Mexico, Brazil, Chile, and Panama.
-Fox Kids Europe has a partnership deal with the Disney Channel, which enabled the show to be broadcast in Australia, New Zealand, France and Asia.
+After the series ended, reruns aired on The Hub until June 25, 2011.
+The British broadcasting network ITV acquired UK terrestrial television rights to the series, while Fox Kids Europe acquired pay television rights in the UK, Israel, Italy, the Netherlands, Poland, Portugal and Scandinavia, who themselves pre-sold the series to Disney Channel for Latin American and Australia.
 In Russia (Tomsk), the series airs on CTC.
 In Denmark, it airs on TV2 Denmark.
 It also airs in other European countries such as Norway (and other Scandinavian nations), the Netherlands, Portugal, Israel, Poland, Turkey and Italy, as well as Colombia in South America.
 The children's television channel in the UK, PopGirl, acquired the rights to show the series in 2012 with a host of other acquired programmes including another season of Life With Derek, Family Biz, Mortified and Zoey 101.
 They were bought together and Black Hole High was the last to be shown.
 Coming Soon trailers started broadcasting on the channel until its 29 September debut.
 It was the first airing of the show in almost five years.
 The series is currently airing.